aakk1000/jimxx1995.github.io/README.md

 ## About Me

 I am a fourth-year undergraduate student at the University of California, Berkeley, majoring in Statistics.
-He is anticipated to graduate in Dec 2018.
+I am anticipated to graduate in Dec 2018.
 I am from Hong Kong, but I came to United States to attend college for a couple of years at University of California, Berkeley.
 When I was young, I have always enjoyed solving math problems and dealing with numbers.
 That is why I focus my studies on statistics, using math to solve the real world problems.
 On my free time, I enjoy playing badminton, jogging, cooking spicy szechuan food, and spending time with family and friends.

 ## Selected Projects
 #### Predicting Horse Race Winners in Hong Kong Racetrack